samply/prism/README.md

 # Prism

 Prism is a Samply component ran centrally, which queries sites for criteria and number of results for these criteria in their Samply.Blaze stores.
-Prism is to be used by Samply.Lens for showing expected number of results next to criteria in the search tree.
+Prism is to be used by Samply.Spot or Samply.Lens for showing expected number of results next to criteria in the search tree.

 ## Installation